 How can it benefit the classroom?

-What we’ve been really interested in is using Tickle with the Sphero robotic ball (if you’re new to Sphero, have a recap on why we love it here).
+What we’ve been really interested in is using Tickle with the Sphero robotic ball.
 It provides a simple way to cover off some of the key aspects laid out in the computing curriculum, including: understanding what algorithms are, how they are implemented as programs on digital devices; that programs execute by following precise and unambiguous instructions; creating and debugging simple programs, and using logical reasoning to predict the behaviour of simple programs.

 A good lesson plan, for example, is navigating a simple maze using both Sphero and Tickle.
 Mark out lines on the floor using tape, then get pupils to move the Sphero ball across the maze, while describing the movement and location by coding the sequence (there may be a bit of trial and error involved in the programming).
 It’s a really fun, creative and collaborative way to solve mathematical problems.